mcpcpc/mcpcpc.github.io/_posts/2021-01-04-linode-9front.md

 description: Installing and configuring 9front operating system on Linode virtual machine.
 ---

 Why install 9front on a Linode virtual machine?
 Because we can!
-Note that if you are new to Linode and are looking to sign up, then please consider doing so using my referral link [here](https://www.linode.com/?r=0c625ecd8478eb827df57d2e2ffa095759d089ab)
+Also, if you are new to Linode and are looking to sign up, then please consider doing so using my referral link [here](https://www.linode.com/?r=0c625ecd8478eb827df57d2e2ffa095759d089ab)